chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 It is different than [founder mode](https://en.wikipedia.org/wiki/Founder_mode), which argues that by ceding all power to the leadership, decisions will be made quickly.
 This lacks foresight, as any short-term gains will be outweighed by longterm employee and customer distrust and toxicity.
 It is also different than [design by committee](https://en.wikipedia.org/wiki/Design_by_committee), which argues that making a solution that fits the preferences of everyone is the best way to build consensus.
 Design by committee lacks efficiency and can make deliberations that should be less than an hour drag on for weeks.

-There are three principles of sociocracy I'd like to highlight that differentiates it from founder mode and design by committee:
+There are three main things that makes sociocracy different:

 1. **Equivalence.** Decisions are empowered to may be made by a few, but the flow of information is designed to elicit feedback from everyone affected by the decision.